-Due to the high association with malignancy (see above) and their unlimited growth potential, inverted papillomas have historically been resected en bloc with the lateral nasal wall (medial maxillectomy) via an external incision 2.
-Increasingly advances endoscopic techniques have been used to limit the size of resection, and localising the site of tumour origin is necessary.
+Due to the high association with malignancy and their unlimited growth potential, inverted papillomas have historically been resected en bloc with the lateral nasal wall (medial maxillectomy) via an external incision 2.
+Increasingly advanced endoscopic techniques have been used to limit the size of resection, and localizing the site of tumor origin is necessary.
 This is often only possible at the time of surgery but can be suggested by the presence of focal hyperostosis 5.

 Other than malignant transformation and recurrence, morbidity stems from local growth which can be extensive extending to adjacent spaces including the orbit and intracranial compartment.